-At the Magaziner Center for Wellness we have 30 years experience in helping people with their joint pain and with the challenges they may face because of low hormone levels.
-As we help our patients with a holistic, whole body approach, we find that many patients have many concurrent issues that prevents them from living a pain-free, energetic lifestyle.
-Two challenges that are often found together are low hormone levels and joint pain, especially in aging women.
+At the Magaziner Center for Wellness we have more than 30 years experience in helping people with their joint pain and with the challenges they may face because of low hormone levels.
+As we help our patients with a holistic, whole body approach, we find that many patients have many issues going on at the same time that prevents them from living a pain-free, energetic lifestyle.
+Two challenges that are often found together are low hormone levels and joint pain, especially in women.

-Low hormone levels and joint pain, individually, are complex issues on their own.
+Low hormone levels and joint pain are complex issues on their own.
 When a patient comes into our office for a complaint of knee pain or hip pain, it is usually not a complaint that has suddenly come upon them.
-It is usually a complaint that has followed them for years, through a morass of ineffective treatments including pain medications and, a constant reminder at the orthopedist’s office that a hip or knee replacement is a future and seemingly unavoidable destiny.
+It is usually a complaint that has followed them for years through a morass of ineffective treatments including pain medications, and, a constant reminder at the orthopedist’s office that a hip or knee replacement is a future and seemingly unavoidable destiny.

-At the Magaziner Center for Wellness we offer pioneering and innovative stem cell and platelet rich plasma therapies to help people regenerate damaged tissues in their painful joints.
-For some people we may suggest a comprehensive look at their hormone levels to help them assess how restoring low hormone levels may help them heal their joints in a more rapid manner.
+At the Magaziner Center for Wellness we offer pioneering regenerative injection therapies including Platelets, stem cells and exosomes, to help people regenerate damaged tissues in their painful joints.
+For some people we may suggest a comprehensive look at their hormone levels as well to help them assess how restoring low hormone levels may help them heal their joints in a more rapid manner.

 As mentioned, joint pain and low hormone levels are complex issues.
 There are many hormones and they can all have an impact on each other and how your joints repair.
 In this article we will focus on Menopausal and Postmenopausal women with chronic joint pain and low estrogen levels.